aahl-byte/aws-notes/README.md

 # Why?

-I need things explained with the WHY before the HOW, and I need it explained simply.
+I need things explained with the WHY before the HOW, and I need it explained simply;

 The AWS documentation was...
-Overwhelming, so this project is intended to provide a much simpler introduction.
+Overwhelming, so this project is intended to provide a much simpler introduction;

-So, I compiled these notes to help me simplify and learn the AWS framework.
 I'm taking a Goal -> Detail approach here to build a mental model first and progressively add more details.

-I'm using AI to compile, organize, hydrate and enhance all of my notes in this repo - FYI

 ---

+*FYI - I'm using AI to compile, organize, hydrate and enhance all of my notes in this repo*

 # repo notes